 — Helps us cope with health problems and chronic pain

-— Allows us to feel and express compassion for others.
+— Allows us to feel and act with compassion for others.

 Mindfulness Meditation for Self-Compassion

-Remembering that the most productive people reserve some of their time for themselves will alsohelp quiet your inner critic.
+Remembering that the most productive people reserve some of their time for themselves also helps quiet your inner critic.

-Here’s something for you to try: Kristin Neff’s Affection Meditation.
-See how you feel after allowing her to guide you in focusing on your breathe, and on kindness and affection toward yourself and others.
+Kristin Neff’s Affection Meditation offers help in strengthening self-compassion.
+See how you feel after following her guidance in focusing on kindness and affection toward yourself and others.

 Ready for More on Self-Compassion?